 Labour costs on small jobs can be disproportionately expensive.
 It’s easy to see why – travel to the boat is the same for a two-hour task as for a whole day and the time lost in jobs such as quotations and invoicing change very little whether the final bill is for £150 or £1,500.
 Undertaking small tasks yourself can therefore save a significant amount of money, especially if this means they are attended to as soon as they crop up.

-A few jobs you can easily do yourself include fitting a new propeller, painting or antifouling.
+A few jobs you can easily do yourself include fitting a new propeller, changing your rudder bearings, painting or antifouling.

 2. Give any damage immediate attention